Who We Are

-Monica McCormack is a native of West Clare in Ireland.
-At nineteen years of age, she emigrated to America to be an au pair in New York.
-Monica has trained extensively in the martial arts, studied ancient and indigenous spiritual healing practices from around the world, and is an ordained Shaman.
+Monica McCormack is a native of West Clare in Ireland and emigrated to America when she was nineteen.
+She has trained extensively in the martial arts, studied ancient and indigenous spiritual practices from around the world, and is an ordained Shaman.
 Her passion is bringing people together to share and learn how the Divine works in our lives.
-She is a published author, mother of four daughters, and a member of the LGBTQ community and lives in Goochland with her daughter, Abbie, cats, Rue and Solstice, and her German Shepherd, Saoirse.
+She is a published author, mother of four daughters, and a member of the LGBTQ community.

+Monica lives in Goochland with her youngest daughter, Abbie; cats, Rue and Solstice; and her German Shepherd, Saoirse and Lab Mix, Finnegan.

 Minister of Music